Suzanne Walker

-Suzanne Walker is a professor of Microbiology and Molecular Genetics at Harvard University.
+Suzanne Walker is a professor of Microbiology and Molecular Genetics at Harvard Medical School.
+She is affiliated with the Department of Chemistry and Chemical Biology at Harvard University, and is a founder and current director of Harvard's Ph.D.
+Program in Chemical Biology.
 Her research focuses on mechanisms of antibiotics and antibiotic resistance.
 She was elected to the National Academy of Sciences in 2020.